Cruise Ship Interior Cabins – Simple Photo Guide

-I’ve stayed in interior, often called inside, cabins on a number of occasions and usually recommend them to first timer cruisers on a budget.
+I’ve stayed in interior, often called inside, cabins on many occasions, and I usually recommend them to first-timer cruisers on a budget.

 What Are Interior Cabins on a Cruise?

-The main reason why cruisers book inside cabins is because of the cheap price but some people also book them because they enjoy the darkness that is gained by not having any windows.
+The main reason why cruisers book inside cabins is because of the low price.
+People also book them because they enjoy the darkness as the cabins have no windows.

 Do Inside Cabins Have Windows?

 Inside cabins do not have any windows.
-They are located in the middle of the ship and usually have other cabins between them and the ocean, it, therefore, isn’t possible to have a window.
-Some solo cabins will have windows into the corridor but this is rare.
+They are located in the middle of the ship and usually have other cabins between them and the ocean.
+Some solo cabins will have windows into the corridor, but this is rare.

 Some cruise ships on Royal Caribbean do have what is called a virtual balcony.
 This is basically a screen that shows what is outside of the ship.
 This updates in real-time.

-Other than the screen these cabins are usually identical to other inside cabins but are quite a bit more expensive.
+Other than the screen, these cabins are usually identical to other inside cabins but are usually quite a bit more expensive.

 Where Are Interior Cabins Located?

-Inside cabins are often located on the lowest decks of the ship.
+Inside cabins are often located on the lowest decks of the ship, but that is great if you get seasick as the movement of the ship will be felt less here.

 Are Inside Cabins on Cruise Ships Below Water?